Aloo Wadi Subzi

-The Aloo Wadi Subzi is simple in preparation but has a characteristic taste of being spicy.
+The Aloo Wadi Recipe is simple in preparation but has a characteristic taste of being spicy.
 The spiciness doesn’t come from red chili but is due to the spiciness of the wadi themselves.
 The wadis are made with lentil and spice mix.

-You can use store-bought wadis or you can dry them yourselves.
+You can use store-bought Punjabi wadis or you can dry them yourselves.
 I usually use store-bought as they are specialty available in most neighborhood kirana shops in north India.

 An easy flavorful Aloo Punjabi Wadi subzi to keep you warm in winter is a great blessing.